-Three Friar Legends will have their numbers raised to the rafters at halftime of the men's and women's basketball games on Jan.
-25.
+Three former Friars will have their numbers raised to the rafters on Feb.
+14 and a dinner on Feb.
+13.

 A Providence, Rhode Island native and clearly the greatest center and most talented frontcourt player in PC history, Barnes was the center of the Friar offense and team MVP in 1973 and 1974.
 The 1974 NCAA national rebounding champion, he was a consensus First Team All-America, Eastern Player of the Year and Most Valuable Player in both the Aloha Classic and East-West All-Star games.
 Barnes was the second pick in the 1974 draft who later became the Rookie of the Year in the ABA where he played for two seasons.
 He moved on to the NBA for four seasons.
 Barnes was named to the ECAC All-Decade team for the 1970's.
 He still holds Providence game, season and career records for rebounds and blocks.